Categories: Mobile

 Reports from people who have, reportedly, seen the new phone say that it will not have the iconic “home” button and will be about a third smaller than the iPhone 4.
 The processor and internal components will be based on the iPhone 4 and not the newer iPhone 5.

 The device is said to be smaller and the iPhone 4 and will be cheaper, bringing the iPhone brand in rage of more users.
 The phones would also likely be sold without being tied to expensive 3G data-plans.
-Speaking to Bloomberg Charlie Wolf of asset management company Needham & Co outlined Apple’s logic for releasing such device “Instead of targeting 25 percent of the global mobile- phone market, Apple would be going after 100 percent.”
+Speaking to Bloomberg Charlie Wolf of asset management company Needham & Co outlined Apple’s logic for releasing such a device “Instead of targeting 25 percent of the global mobile- phone market, Apple would be going after 100 percent.”

 With the move from the familiar Symbian OS to the new Windows Phone 7 loyal Nokia users may be inclined to ditch their familiar brand and move towards Apple’s system.
 However, Apple may not be too concerned that Microsoft and Nokia’s partnership; a move towards creating a basic level iPhone my be aimed at halting Google’s Android system, which this week overtook Nokia as the leading mobile OS.